As of 28 November 2017

 Robert's books are a mix of science fiction, fantasy, the occult, urban legends, running gags, metafiction, steampunk and outrageous characters.
 According to the (largely fictional) biography printed in some Corgi editions of his books, he refers to his style as 'Far Fetched Fiction' in the hope that bookshops will let him have a section to himself.

-He lives in London with his wife (also a scientist) and two young children, neither of whom wants to become a scientist.
+He lives in London with his wife, who is also a scientist, and two young children, stragely neither of whom wants to become a scientist.

-In his work he has published around 80 papers, reviews and book chapters.
+To date, Mark has published around 80 papers, reviews and book chapters and is still writing.